adequatica/adequatica.github.io/_posts/2022-06-05-pragmatic-tools-for-manual-api-testing.md

 [Insomnia](https://insomnia.rest/) is a worthy alternative to Postman.
 It is [open source](https://github.com/Kong/insomnia), free, has almost the same set of features, more interface themes, and supports [plugins](https://insomnia.rest/plugins) that extend the standard functionality.

 If you are an inexperienced user in API testing or you are [overwhelmed with Postman](https://www.aviskase.com/articles/2019/11/25/why-i-dont-use-postman/)’s features that you do not need — Insomnia is your choice.
-Advanced Postman’s users may face the absence of some of their usual things, but comparison is not a topic of this article.
+Advanced Postman users may face the absence of some of their usual things, but comparison is not the topic of this article.

 ![Insomnia](/assets/2022-06-05/07-insomnia.png)